Get help today 888-685-5770 or sign up for 24/7 text support.

 Inpatient and Outpatient Treatment

-Treatment for poly-substance addiction is available on both an inpatient and outpatient basis.
+Treatment for polysubstance (multiple drug) addiction is available on both an inpatient and outpatient basis.
 Inpatient treatment takes places in a residential facility.
-Residential programs commonly offer 24/7 treatment attention for periods of time ranging from 30 to 90 days.12 In such a therapeutic setting, patients may have limited access to the outside world so that they can focus exclusively on recovery and minimize the chance of relapse due to external triggers.
+Residential programs commonly offer 24/7 treatment attention for periods of time ranging from 30 to 90 days.12 In this setting, patients may have limited access to the outside world so that they can focus exclusively on recovery and minimize the chance of relapse due to external triggers.

-Outpatient treatment can take place in a variety of settings, including hospitals, counselor’s offices, community mental health clinics, or even shared space within an inpatient/residential rehab facility.13 This level of care might be a good fit for those who’ve already gone through a more intensive program first, such as a residential.
+Outpatient treatment can take place in a variety of settings, including hospitals, counselor’s offices, community mental health clinics, or even shared space within an inpatient/residential rehab facility.13 This level of care might be a good fit for those who have already gone through a more intensive program first, such as residential/inpatient care.

-Whether on an inpatient or outpatient basis, treatment for alcohol and sleeping pill addiction typically consists of some combination of:9,11,14
+Whether on an inpatient or outpatient basis, treatment for alcohol and sleeping pill addiction typically consists of some combination of:9,11,12

 If you’re concerned that concurrent use of alcohol and sleeping pills is impacting your health or that of someone close to you, substance abuse treatment programs can help.
-American Addiction Centers, parent company of Alcohol.org, is a nationwide provider of addiction treatment facilities.
+American Addiction Centers (AAC), parent company of Alcohol.org, is a nationwide provider of addiction treatment facilities.
 AAC’s admissions navigators are available 24/7 to discuss your treatment options today.
+Help is available, call .

 American Addiction Centers (AAC) is committed to delivering original, truthful, accurate, unbiased, and medically current information.
 We strive to create content that is clear, concise, and easy to understand.